iUnstable0/HttpProxyService/README.md

 Open `Terminal` or `Command Prompt` (Open `Terminal with Rosetta` for Macs with Apple chip)

-Type this on your command line `Heroku login` then press `Enter`.
+Type this on your command line `heroku login` then press `Enter`.

 Follow the instructions on your screen.

-If you get an `IP address mismatch` error, press Control + C on your command line and type `Heroku login -i`, then press `Enter` again.
+If you get an `IP address mismatch` error, press Control + C on your command line and type `heroku login -i`, then press `Enter` again.

 Type in your email and password.